venturadan/startup/notes.md

 3. `get`/`set` makes things appear as properties rather than functions
 4. don't need to used `function` keyword inside a class
 5. show attribute info (also) in DOM tree slide
+	1. should we also show JS contributing to the DOM?
-6. `document` is the name of the DOM in the browser inspecter
+7. `document` is the name of the DOM in the browser inspecter
-7. caniuse.com tells you which JS things you can use in which browser (starting when)
+8. caniuse.com tells you which JS things you can use in which browser (starting when)
 	1. MDN has this info way down at the bottom of articles as well
-8. what is an injection attack?
+9. what is an injection attack?
+	1. it's not safe to use waffle.innerHTML="<something evil>"
+	2. instead use DOM manipulation functions
-9. the inspector is using/manipulating the DOM just like we can
+10. the inspector is using/manipulating the DOM just like we can
-10. why is server-side rendering becoming popular again? (makes crawling/understanding pages harder)
+11. why is server-side rendering becoming popular again? (makes crawling/understanding pages harder)
 	1. client-side rendering is faster and cheaper (for the server
-11. MDN has good articles about accessibility issues
+12. MDN has good articles about accessibility issues
+13. MDN has lots of events info (of course)
+14. Note `class` means something different in html/css than it does in JS (and other programming languages)
+15. scope is different in JS because lots of things use global scope stuff
+	1. `this` is telling you what scope you are in
+	2. global `this` is window and it is the default
+	3. for `strict`, `this` pointer for a global function is undefined because it has no parent class (it's `window` if not `strict`, but this causes trouble)
+	4. scope for arrow function is the original creating environment
+	5. scope for events is the element that caused the event, which makes sense
+16. get to know the inspection/debug breakpoint, console stuff
+17. in web frameworks, we separate based on functionality rather than on file type (html/css/js)

 ## Instruction question/notes